 key_div.pack(expand=True, fill=BOTH, side=LEFT)

-So in this tutorial, we have learned about how to create a calculator using Python tkinter.
+So in this tutorial, I have explained how to create a calculator using Python tkinter.

 You may like the following Python tutorials: